 Frequently used with Lavender as a synergist.

-None, but do not use in excess during pregnancy.
+Do not use in excess during pregnancy.

 Traditional Aromatherapy Uses

 Traditionally used by qualified aromatherapists for treating babies with colic and teething pains.

 Very sedative to the digestive system so also helps with headaches and stress that are of digestive origin.

 Often used to calm down an angry or impatient person or someone who is very dissatisfied with their lot.

 Used since the Ancient Egyptians and Romans.
 Was often used as a tea and to flavour foods as well as for general medicine.